royho1/drowsy-driver-detection/README.md

----

 # Drowsy Driver Detection System

+> This is a fork of [varshathennarasu/DrowsyDriverDetection](https://github.com/varshathennarasu/DrowsyDriverDetection).
+> It was a 5-person team project built through the AI Student Collective at UC Davis
+> during the Winter 2025 cycle, where it won Best Execution.
+I worked on it as part
+> of that team.

 ## Overview

-As a project manager at AI Student Collective, I'm leading a 5-person team to create this project that aims to enhance road safety by detecting signs of drowsiness or intoxication in drivers using facial landmarks and machine learning.
-The system leverages real-time video feed analysis alongside a machine learning model trained on a Kaggle dataset to identify fatigue or impaired behavior, alerting drivers to prevent accidents.
+This is a real-time system that detects signs of driver drowsiness from a live webcam feed to help prevent fatigue-related accidents.
+It analyzes facial landmarks frame by frame and pairs threshold-based eye tracking with a machine learning model trained on a labeled Kaggle dataset, then triggers an audio alert when it detects fatigue.

 Kaggle Dataset: https://www.kaggle.com/datasets/prasadvpatil/mrl-dataset

 ## Features